VIDY/embed-web-examples/docs/readme.md

 The unique identifier for any given page.

-Most web frameworks have built-in helpers to generate & ensure unique page identifiers; You may also resort to using the ```location.pathname```, if necessary.
-However, a change in your pages url will result in a different postid if ```location.pathname``` is used and ultimately a loss of that pages Vidy embeds.
+Most web frameworks have built-in helpers to generate & ensure unique page identifiers; You may also resort to using the ```location.pathname```, if necessary

+> **location.pathname** is the pages url pathname. a fake example: www.mywebsite.com/some-page-name, if the postid is set to location.pathname, the postid will be "some-page-name".
+A change in the page url will cause a change in the postid.
+The postid should never change once it has been set for a page, using location.pathname is not recommended as a change in the page URL will cause a lost of that pages Vidy Embeds.

 ***POSTID and APPID combination are what allows for the SDK to find the Vidys associated to each page.***